 Because conditions can change, these are merely guidelines used by the Field Marshals to aid in making a decision whether or not to play.
 Please dress appropriately for cold-weather play.

 If inclement weather moves in during a game, the head referee and field marshals will be watching for any condition that may affect the safety of the patrons.
 If any unsafe condition is identified by the head referee, he / she will contact a Field Marshal via the hand held radios in the game boxes located at each field.
-If the unsafe condition is due to weather such as lightning, the field marshal will monitor the storm activity with the Storm Warning device at the concession stand.
-If the lightning strike is within 12 miles of Legacy Park, the Storm Warning device will signal one horn blast to stop all games until the storm has passed, or no lightning strikes detected within 12 miles for more than 30 minutes.
+Unsafe conditions due to weather such as lightning, will be monitored by our Storm Warning device located at the main concession stand.
+If a lightning strike is within 10 miles of Legacy Park, the Storm Warning device will signal one horn blast to stop all games until the storm has passed and no lightning strikes are detected within 10 miles for more than 30 minutes.
 The Storm Warning device will have a flashing strobe light for the duration of the delay.
 Three horn blasts will signal an "all clear".

 Unsafe conditions include, but are not limited to the following:

-One horn blast: clear fields and wait in vehicles.
+One horn blast (15 seconds): clear fields and wait in vehicles.

-Two horn blasts: all clear, return to fields.
+Three horn blasts (5 seconds each): all clear, return to fields.